Senior Attorney Salary

 Popular Skills for Senior Attorney

-Senior Attorneys generally report applying a varied skill set to their work.
-Fortunate workers who know Regulatory Compliance can expect a significant pay bump, scoring salaries 21 percent above average.
+Senior Attorneys report using a diverse set of skills on the job.
+Lucky workers who know Regulatory Compliance can expect a significant pay bump, scoring salaries 22 percent above average.
 Contract Negotiation and Legal Research are also correlated to pay that is above average, with increases between 4 percent and 22 percent.
 Skills that are correlated to lower pay, on the other hand, include Negotiation, litigation, and Contract Management.
-Those educated in Contract Negotiation tend to be well versed in Regulatory Compliance.
+Those familiar with Contract Negotiation also tend to know Regulatory Compliance.

 Pay by Experience Level for Senior Attorney